Postraumatic Stress Disorder (PTSD) in People with Mood Disorders

-People with mood disorders are more likely than the general population to have experienced at least one traumatic event in their lives (“traumatic” meaning being exposed to death or serious injury or the threat of death or serious injury to oneself or to someone close by)1.
+People with mood disorders are more likely than the general population to have experienced at least one traumatic event in their lives (“traumatic” meaning being exposed to death or serious injury or the threat of death or serious injury to oneself or to someone close by) and to have developed posttraumatic stress disorder.
 This is particularly true in those who have experienced several mood episodes, for instance, repeated episodes of depression.

 PTSD is a condition which demonstrates that the common stereotype that psychiatric disorders can be divided into those that are due to life experiences (and therefore psychological) and those that are due to genes (and therefore biological) is false.
-PTSD is a profoundly biological disorder that is due to life experiences4.
+PTSD is a profoundly biological disorder that is caused by life experiences.

 1. Otto MW, Perlman CA, Wernicke R, Reese HE, Bauer MS, Pollack MH.
 Posttraumatic stress disorder in patients with bipolar disorder: a review of prevalence, correlates, and treatment strategies.
 Bipolar Disord.
 2004 Dec;6(6):470-9.